scottfr/SystemsBook/Environment/environment.md

 ~ Exercise

 Run the above model with various values for factor.
-What do you notice about the relation between Current and Gap?
+What do you notice about the relation between \p{Current} and \p{Gap}?
 And what do you notice about the curves as the factor gets larger and larger?

 ~ End Exercise

-Under Time Units and Step Selection we talked about it being essential that the the Time Units were selected appropriate to what was being modeled.
+Under Time Units and Step Selection we talked about it being essential that the the \u{Time Units} were selected appropriate to what was being modeled.
 In this case since it's a generic model one Time Unit is pretty much as appropriate as any other.
 The Time Step is another matter though, or is it?
 We said one chooses a Time Step such that none of the relevant interactions are missed and the change from one Time Step to another doesn't change the result.

 ~ Exercise